ldl2811/Alteryx_projects/Populating pptx files/readme.md

 ### Step-by-step guide for text boxes and tables

 1. First you will need a PowerPoint template.
 It should look exactly like the finished PowerPoint presentation you are trying to create, but all values will be replaced by unique strings.
 I usually pick {1}, {2}...etc.
 The template for this project can be found [here](https://github.com/lb930/Alteryx_projects/blob/main/Populating%20pptx%20files/02%20Workflows/template.pptx).
 If you want to assign different colours to negative or positive values (eg red for negative, green for positive) you should highlight them in a colour that isn't used elsewhere in the presentation.
-I used #FFC000 in this template.
+I this case I used #FFC000.
 The macro will ask you to specify this template colour so it can easily pick up these values.

 ![Template](https://raw.githubusercontent.com/lb930/Alteryx_projects/main/Populating%20pptx%20files/01%20Screenshots/slide2.PNG)